 This particular Wednesday also had the added bonus of being “Kids Market Day & Health Fair“.
 There were kids of all ages enjoying market goodies when I arrived on Wednesday.
 From yoga to scout information, trading in their own market “chips” for goodies at the vendors, which teaches them to spend their “chips” wisely, artwork, and fun & games.
 And even though I do not yet have children, I was happy to support such a healthy and educational event for our local youth.

-Did you get a chance to participate?
+Did you get a chance to participate

-Crystal has been asked to participate in the Adams County Farmers Market blog, so look for future posts from here there as well sometime soon 🙂
+We’ve been asked to participate in the Adams County Farmers Market blog, so look for future posts from here there as well sometime soon 🙂

 That’s right, this week is National Farmers Market Week from August 4th through the 10th.
 Eating good wholesome local food is better for you, the environment, and our local Adams County economy.
 Won’t you stop by the market today in the Rec Park, or at the Outlets this Saturday and see what your local community is selling for you 🙂 Donald and I will be at the market early Saturday in our cowboy hats, so don’t hesitate to stop and say hi 🙂